 Who is reaching these children for Christ?
 Some ministries have special events for these children but do not provide long-term discipleship.
 Discipleship can help decrease the percentage of inmates’ children who will follow their parents into prison.

 Identifying these children can be challenging.
 Thus far the most effective way of finding them is through their incarcerated parents.
 We do this by visiting prisons and distributing our What Went Wrong? booklets during a worship service or in their living quarters.
 We also collaborate with many chaplains and other ministries who distribute the What Went Wrong? booklets as a supplement to their programs for inmates and/or their children.
 These booklets explain the Gospel and invite the inmates to trust Christ as Savior.
 The last page is an enrollment form for the Truth Chasers Club.
-This gives them the opportunity to enroll themselves as well as their children in the club.
+This gives them the opportunity to enroll their children in the club.